Outpatient Surgery and Endoscopy

 You will be given verbal and written instructions regarding your post-operative home care including your physician’s orders for diet, rest, medication and activity.

-Please bring a caregiver with you that can discharge instructions and provide care for you after you are discharged.
+Please bring a caregiver with you that can discharge instructions and provide care for you at home after you are discharged.

 If you have any questions or concerns, please call your physician or the appropriate surgery center.
 A nurse will contact you within one business day after your surgery to check on your recovery.